How much does a funeral cost in Australia?

 The cremation versus burial gap

-A cremation requires a crematorium fee of $600 to $1,350.
-A burial requires a cemetery plot ($2,600 to $20,000+), an interment fee ($1,500 to $4,000), and additional cemetery charges.
+A cremation requires the crematorium's own fee, from $510 to $1,838 depending on the crematorium.
+A burial requires a cemetery plot ($2,600 to $20,000+), a separate interment fee charged by the cemetery, and additional cemetery charges.
+No cemetery authority publishes a national interment fee range, so ask the cemetery for its current schedule.
 The funeral director's own fees are broadly similar for both service types.

 State-by-state pricing